LPapakostas/Deep_Learning_Projects/Taxi_Fare_Prediction/README.md

 Predicting Taxi Fares using Deep FeedForward Neural Network with the us of [New York Taxi Fares](https://www.kaggle.com/c/new-york-city-taxi-fare-prediction/data) dataset, as provided by Kaggle.

+In order to run, download Kaggle dataset and rename *'train.csv'* into *'NYC_taxi.csv'*.
+The file must be in the same directory with codes.

 For further information, see **Predicting Taxi Fares with Deep Feedforward Networks.pdf**

+'''
+conda env create -f environment.yml
+'''